M-HT/SR/README.md

   * It takes the original executable as an input together with information about the original executable and produces x86 / llasm assembler version of the executable.
   * The generated x86/llasm assembler version of the executable is not part of the project.
 * **llasm**
-  * Program which converts *.llasm* file to [LLVM](https://llvm.org/ "LLVM") language-independent intermediate representation, which can be compiled to x86 / arm code.
+  * Program which converts *.llasm* file to [LLVM](https://llvm.org/ "LLVM") language-independent intermediate representation, which can be compiled to native code.
 * **SR-games**
   * The information about the original DOS executables.
 * **SRW-games**